Term 1 2019

 Changes to subject headings

-To meet users’ needs, SCIS cataloguers are constantly revising subject headings and establishing new ones for terms in common usage; for example, ‘Makerspaces’, and new curriculum terms such as ‘HASS education’.
+To meet users’ needs, SCIS cataloguers are constantly revising subject headings and establishing new ones for terms in common usage; for example for example, ‘Cyberbullying’, and new curriculum terms such as ‘STEM education’.
 However, early works on these topics may not have the most specific subject headings because they had not been established at the time.

 It sometimes appears that resources with similar content have different, or inconsistent, DDC numbers.
 However, there are reasons for this:

-- Classification varies according to the content of the item: For example, biographies of Donald Trump as a businessperson, 333.33092, and Donald Trump as president, 973.933, have different content so will have different Dewey numbers.
+- Classification varies according to the content of the item: For example, general works on the incidence of COVID-19 (614.592414) and medical works on COVID-19 (616.2414), have different content so will have different Dewey numbers.

 - There are also differences in classification due to updates of DDC: For example, in DDC edition 22, graphic arts were classed in 760 (Printmaking and prints), but are now, in DDC edition 23, classed in 740 (Graphic arts and decorative arts).